MAEBio

 Dr. Costello joins us from a NIH F32 & T32 funded postdoctoral fellowship in the Department of Physical Therapy & Athletic Training at Boston University and the Section of Rheumatology at the Boston University School of Medicine.…

-Dr. Warren Dixon Dean’s Leadership Professor and Department Chair
+Dr. Warren Dixon Dean’s Leadership Professor, Distinguished Professor, and Department Chair

 (352) 846-1463